wbunting/webmenu/README.md

 xargs -I{} $BROWSER "{}"
 ```

 See above for an implementation of ddgr-to-html in Node.js.
 You can find it in the scripts folder of this repository.
+You could even pipe the result to a program switcher depending on the url -- if say you wanted to open videos in mpv.

 ### Video watching menu